Goths Who Love Vintage

 These iconic styles provide the backbone for vintage clothing wearers and remain popular with many, including a number of subcultures in society, one of which being the gothic community.

 For a culture deemed to be all dark and no glory, the gothic community takes inspiration from history and develops fashion ideas related to them.

 Here is a guide through the decades with tips of how to use vintage clothing to create a goth style.

 Using 1930s Vintage To Create A Goth Style

 The 1930s brought back attention to the shoulders.
 Many of the dresses featured sleeves to exaggerate the shoulders which gave the impression of a petite, feminine silhouette.

 Gowns were extended to the floor, with open backs a common theme throughout.
-This created a very long llean look.
-The swishy bias cut gowns cast captivating silhouettes across the floor further complimenting the figure.
+This created a very long, lean look.
+The swishy bias cut gowns cast captivating silhouettes across the floor further complimented the figure.

 Prints were popular during the 1930s, specifically those that revived the theme of medieval romance.

-To create 1930s vintage goth, wear dresses as described above but keep the colours with a darker tone.
+To create 1930s vintage goth, wear true vintage or vintage style dresses as described above but keep the colours with a darker tone.
 The feminine style at the time encouraged lighter clothes but as a goth, dark represents going against the norm.